axibase/atsd/sql/sql-console.md

 `MMM-dd, EEEE` | `May-15, Tuesday` | `May-15, Tuesday`
 `Default` | `2018-05-15T16:30:00.000Z` | `2018-05-15T12:30:00.000Z`

-Server local time in this example is Eastern Standard Time (EST) but may be [configured](../administration/timezone.md).
+Server local time in this example is Eastern Standard Time (EST) but may be [configured](../administration/timezone.md) by an `ADMIN` user.

 ### Decimal Precision

-Modify decimal precision in results, `-1` includes all decimal values for a sample.
+Modify precision in results that consider decimal values, `-1` includes all decimal values for a sample.
+This feature does not affect data which does not consider decimal precision such as integer values or text columns.

 ![](images/decimal-precision.png)